caktus/guidebook/docs/policies/security-policy.md

 But sometimes it’s unavoidable that you need to send us information that needs to be kept secret.
 Here are our preferred ways of doing that, in order:

-1. Share with us through a secure system like LastPass (our preference), PassPack, or anything similar to those.
+1. Share with us through a secure system like 1Password (our preference), PassPack, or anything similar to those.
 If you don't have an account yet, you can share a secret with us via LastPass as follows:
     1. Navigate to [https://lastpass.com/create_account.php](https://lastpass.com/create_account.php) and create a new account
     1. Once you're logged in, create a new "Secure Note" via the button in the bottom right corner
     1. Copy and paste your secret into the note (this is generally easier than attaching the file, which requires a "binary extension" on some computers)